crcx/rx-nga/Rx.md

   lit &interpret:prefix
   lit &interpret:noprefix
   lit &choose
-  call
-  ret
+  jump
 ````

 ## The Initial Dictionary

 The dictionary is a linked list.
 This sets up the initial dictionary.
-Maintenance of this bit is annoying, but it generally shouldn't be necessary to change this unless you are adding new functions to the Rx kernel.
+Maintenance of this bit is annoying, but it generally shouldn't be
+necessary to change this unless you are adding new functions to the
+Rx kernel.

 ````
 :0000